List of built-in macOS apps: Other

-Older applications
+Discontinued

 Classic

 The Classic Environment, usually referred to as Classic, is a hardware and software abstraction layer in PowerPC versions of Mac OS X that allows most legacy applications compatible with Mac OS 9 to run on Mac OS X. The name "Classic" is also sometimes used by software vendors to refer to the application programming interface available to "classic" applications, to differentiate between programming for Mac OS X and the classic version of the Mac OS.

 The Classic Environment is supported on PowerPC-based Macintosh computers running versions of Mac OS X up to 10.4 "Tiger", but not with 10.5 "Leopard" or Macintoshes utilizing any other architecture than PowerPC.

 The Classic Environment is a descendant of Rhapsody's "Blue Box" virtualization layer, which served as a proof of concept.
 (Previously, Apple A/UX also offered a virtualized Mac OS environment on top of a UNIX operating system.)
 It uses a Mac OS 9 System Folder, and a New World ROM file to bridge the differences between the older PowerPC Macintosh platforms and the XNU kernel environment.
 The Classic Environment was created as a key element of Apple's strategy to replace the classic Mac OS (versions 9 and below) with Mac OS X as the standard operating system (OS) used by Macintosh computers by eliminating the need to use the older OS directly.

 The Classic Environment can be loaded at login (for faster activation when needed later), on command, or whenever a Mac OS application that requires it is launched (to reduce the use of system resources when not needed).
 It requires a full version of Mac OS 9 to be installed on the system, and loads an instance of that OS in a sandbox environment, replacing some low-level system calls with equivalent calls to Mac OS X via updated system files and the Classic Support system enabler.
 This sandbox is used to launch all "classic" Mac OS applications—there is only one instance of the Classic process running for a given user, and only one user per machine may be running Classic at a time.

-If the user chooses to launch the Classic Environment only when needed, launching a "classic" application first launches the Classic Environment, which can be configured to appear in a window resembling the display of a computer booting into Mac OS 9.
-When the Classic Environment has finished loading, the application launches.
-When a "classic" application is in the foreground, the menu bar at the top of the screen changes to look like the older Mac OS system menu.
+The Classic Environment can also be configured to show a window upon startup of the Classic Environment to simulate a computer booting into Mac OS 9.
+If the user chooses to launch the Classic Environment only when needed, launching a "classic" application first launches the Classic Environment, and then the application launches.
+When a "classic" application is in the foreground, the menu bar at the top of the screen changes to the older-style Mac OS menu bar.
 Dialog boxes and other user-interface elements retain their traditional appearance.